NethServer/docs/administrator-manual/en/disaster_recovery.rst

 .. only:: nscom

-  1. Install the new machine (refer to :ref:`installation <installation-manual>` section), access the Server Manager and follow the :ref:`first configuration wizard <first-configuration-wizard-section>` procedure to complete the basic server configuration
+  1. Install the new machine (refer to :ref:`installation <installation-manual>` section), access the Server Manager and complete the basic server configuration

   2. Ensure that |product| is able to access the internet and resolve public names correctly